pleabargain/EnglishHelpsYourCareer/idioms.md

 *  than they normally do.
 # Good time
 *  If you make good time on a journey, you manage to travel faster than you expected.
-# Good walls make good neighbours
+# Good walls make good neighbors
-*  Your relationship with your neighbours depends, among other things, on respecting one another's privacy.
+*  Your relationship with your neighbors depends, among other things, on respecting one another's privacy.
 # Goody two-shoes
 *  A goody two-shoes is a self-righteous person who makes a great deal of their virtue.
 # Grab the bulls by its horns